 We have the expertise to help you at any stage of your project, from initial project conceptualisation, through to detailed design and implementation.
 Our established process enables us to deliver projects of all sizes and scales to implement practical solutions for our clients.

 - Natural Processes and Catchment Management

 - River Restoration Plans

 - Geomorphological Assessments: Fluvial Audits and River Classification Surveys

 - Ecological Assessments: Aquatic Macroinvertebrate sampling, Macrophyte surveys and River Habitat Surveys

-- Fisheries Science: Habitat surveys and fish impact assessments
+- Fisheries Science: Habitat surveys and fish

 - Hydraulic Habitat Modelling